 When I was in high school, I developed a rash on my hands, that would come and go.
-After a while I concluded the rash would come after I went to the washroom in one wing of the school, but not after using the washrooms in the other wings.
+After a while I concluded the rash would come after I went to the washroom in the west wing of the school, but not after using the washrooms in the other wings of the school.

-He came up with a simple, but brilliant idea of putting the soap I was allergic to in the boys washroom, and the soap I was not allergic to in the girls.
 The rash looked similar to the reactions I still have, if I handle dandelions.

+The custodian came up with a simple, but brilliant idea of putting the soap I was allergic to in the boys washroom, and the soap I was not allergic to in the girls washroom.

 My rash went away, the next week the custodian reported to me that he was able to stop the orders of the new soap, and he would continue ordering the old soap.
 We looked at the ingredient lists of the soaps and were not able to figure out the ingredient that I was allergic to.